Education

 Biographical Information

 Ilia Malinin began skating at age six, inspired by his parents, Tatyana Malinina and Roman Skornyakov, both former Olympic figure skaters for Uzbekistan.
-His early exposure to the sport laid a foundation for his meteoric rise in the figure skating world.
-Outside of skating, he enjoys fashion, skateboarding, video games, painting, drawing, writing stories and creating music.
-His creative pursuits and athletic discipline have made him a dynamic figure in the sport.
+His early exposure to the sport included his grandfather, a former figure skater for the USSR and youth figure skating coach in Siberia, training him while babysitting him at the ice rink and laid a foundation for his meteoric rise in the Figure Skating world.

-Malinin earned a bronze medal at the 2023 ISU Figure Skating World Championships, showcasing his rapid rise in senior competition.
-He followed by placing first at the 2024 event, highlighting his technical mastery and solidifying his position as a leading figure in men’s singles skating.
-He then defended his gold medal in 2025, becoming the first American skater to win back-to-back titles since Nathan Chen's three-peat from 2018-2021.
+After a second place at U.S. nationals and being named an alternate for the Beijing Winter Olympics, Malininwon gold at the 2022 World Junior Championships and previewing his soon-to-be senior-level brilliance.
+In September 2022, Malinin became the first skater to successfully land the quadruple Axel in an international competition.
+Later that season, Malinin earned a bronze medal at the 2023 ISU Figure Skating World Championships, and followed by placing first at the 2024 event, highlighting his technical mastery and marking the fastest turnaround from junior to senior world champion in 26 years.
+He then defended his gold medal in 2025, becoming the first American skater to win back-to-back titles since Nathan Chen's three-peat from 2018-21.

 World Championships Experience